Some in GOP call for clearer Syria strategy, while expressing support for strikes

 "Ignoring the situation in Syria, simply saying — Not Our Problem — was a losing strategy when President Obama adopted it five years ago.
 And it’s a losing strategy still today," he said.

-Sen. Cory Gardner, R-Colorado, said in a statement that "these latest actions need to be part of a comprehensive strategy that secure lasting peace in Syria."
+Sen. Cory Gardner, R-Colo., said in a statement Friday that "these latest actions need to be part of a comprehensive strategy that secures lasting peace in Syria."

-U.S. Rep. Ed Royce, R-California, chairman of the House Foreign Affairs Committee, said the U.S. was justified in taking "limited action" in order to hold Assad accountable, but said the committee would hold a hearing next week on U.S. policy for the region.
+Rep. Ed Royce, R-Calif., chairman of the House Foreign Affairs Committee, said the U.S. was justified in taking "limited action" in order to hold Assad accountable, but said the committee would hold a hearing next week on U.S. policy for the region.

 "Military force cannot be the only means of responding to these atrocities," Royce said.
 “The U.S. must leverage strong diplomacy and serious financial pressure."